 Please just STOP IT!!
 For your own sake!!

 As a Careers Coach and Recruiter, day-in day-out I obviously read a tonne of CV’s, and I also write them for my individual Career and Outplacement clients.
 I am least surprised then when I receive countless emails from candidates expressing their frustration in applying for what seems to be hundreds of roles (and often is) with little or no response.
+The problem they should’ve been thinking is why your CV isn’t being read and what you can do about it.

 Just this week a very old friend of mine, someone who knows his stuff and has been in the mechanical maintenance area of our industry for ‘forever’ was made redundant.
 He touched base, and I mentioned that at present THE resources HUB doesn’t have anything available that suits his skills set, qualifications and experience, but for him to send me through his CV and that way he is in the database ready for when we do.

 I went to review ‘said doc’ to ensure I understood what his capabilities were since we were last working in the same town (many years ago), and although he had the most intriguing cover page complete with fabulous photos of his gorgeous family, his work-life and his toys, and then continued on pages 2, 3 and 4 listing his work history, qualifications, etc. I immediately picked up the phone to discuss the outlay of his CV.
+I wanted to tell him why your CV isn’t being read and what you can do about it.

 The reason being is many Applicant Tracking Systems (ATS’s) or Recruitment Databases in which your details/CV/Qualifications etc is stored WILL NOT parse information from a document that contains pictures, borders or words in tables – everything becomes somewhat scrambled.
 To give you an example, there have been times that I have been searching for a particular candidate for a role, and their Referees appear in their place!